 This creates the basis for building a model that maps the process-relevant parameters, their interactions and critical values in the entire process chain as accurately as possible.
 The resulting Digital Process Twin is a valuable tool for performing descriptive, predictive and prescriptive analyses in real time, integrating the model with other technologies such as machine learning, and sustainably improving the quality, efficiency and transparency of processes - from purchasing and supplier qualification to logistics and production to customer-specific delivery or maintenance planning.

 ROI has extensive experience in content, technology, methodology and industry in the design and development of digital twins for products, plants and processes.
 The service portfolio includes the following topics in particular:

 - Analysis and conception of business cases for the use of digital product and process twins,

-- Vendor-independent technology selection and introduction
+- vendor-independent technology selection and introduction,

-- Descriptive, predictive and prescriptive data analytics
+- descriptive, predictive and prescriptive data analysis,

 Building a digital twin

 One automotive supplier improved the transparency of work and organisational processes in its manufacturing plant for dashboards.
 The task was to identify and eliminate errors and efficiency losses with a high number of variants and at high speed.